Edragon/edragon.github.io/app-dat/RC-apps-dat/FPV-dat/Goggles-dat/Goggles-dat.md

 ### Practical Recommendations
 1. **Custom lens inserts** are the optimal choice for comfort and image clarity.
 2. Ensure your **Interpupillary Distance (IPD)** and **Astigmatism Axis** are measured accurately, as errors in these values at high prescriptions can cause eye strain or dizziness.

+## suffix

+In FPV (First-Person View) flight goggles, especially from the Skyzone brand, suffix letters like **X, L, O, S, C, and D** are not randomly assigned.
+They are used to distinguish **screen materials, resolutions, positioning tiers, and feature configurations**.

+The core meanings of these suffixes are broken down below:

+### 1. High-End / Flagship Tier Suffixes
+* **X (eXtreme / Flagship):**
+  Represents the **full-featured flagship model**.
+It typically features top-tier screens (such as large OLED panels), the widest Field of View (FOV), and the most complete configuration (such as built-in wheel focus adjustment, the highest-end SteadyView receiver, and rich ports).
+It is also the most expensive option (e.g., SKY04X).
+* **S (Special / Standard Upgraded):**
+  Mostly used in older or mid-tier models to represent significant upgrades over the base version (such as upgraded screen materials, or the addition of a DVR and head tracker, e.g., SKY03S).

+### 2. Screen and Cost-Efficiency Suffixes (Common in the 04 Series)
+* **L (Lite / Lightweight Economic Version):**
+  Represents a **cost-effective or lightweight version**.
+It typically swaps out expensive OLED screens for **LCOS screens** and slightly reduces the FOV, while retaining the core SteadyView receiver and physical focus adjustment.
+This significantly drops the price, making it the top choice for dual-screen performance-per-dollar (e.g., SKY04L).
+* **O (OLED / Mid-tier Simplified):**
+  In certain Skyzone models, this represents an **OLED screen** solution.
+For example, SKY04O is positioned between L (LCOS) and X (Flagship large-FOV OLED), utilizing an OLED panel but with slightly smaller dimensions/FOV than the flagship X, or featuring trimmed configurations to lower the entry barrier.

+### 3. Box Goggles Suffixes
+* **C / SD / X (Used in the Cobra Series):**
+  * **C (Cobra Series):** Represents the large-screen box goggles product line.
+  * **SD (Standard / Basic):** Represents entry-level box goggles with single-antenna or basic diversity receivers and standard configurations (e.g., Cobra SD).
+  * **X (eXtreme / High-end):** Represents the top-tier configuration within the box goggles category, featuring superior diversity receivers and higher screen resolutions (e.g., Cobra X with a 720p screen and SteadyView receiver).

+---

+**Summary of Skyzone Dual-Screen Goggles Tiers:**
+* **X** = Top-tier all-around flagship (Large-screen OLED + Top-tier receiver + Full features)
+* **O** = Sub-flagship (OLED screen with partial parameter simplifications)
+* **L** = Economic and practical (Swapped to LCOS screens, reducing price without losing core experience)